Starbucks to close some stores, eliminate seating in all others to slow spread of coronavirus

 The company said it would provide employees affected by the closures and other cutbacks with opportunities to work at other locations and possibly catastrophe pay.

-The strategy represents a striking move for a public-facing company that has built much of its brand and its business around the concept of the Starbucks store as “third place”, between work and home, where customers could meet and linger for socializing.
+The strategy represents a striking move for a public-facing company that has built much of its brand and its business around the concept of the Starbucks store as “third place,” between work and home, where customers could meet and linger for socializing.

-But the move also reflects how rapidly some companies are moving as the coronavirus outbreak expands in the United States — especially global companies, like Starbucks, which have had front-line experience with the outbreak in China, where the coffee company closed roughly 2,000 of its stores in January.
+But the move also reflects how rapidly some companies are moving as the coronavirus outbreak expands in the United States — especially global companies, like Starbucks, which have had frontline experience with the outbreak in China, where the coffee company closed roughly 2,000 of its stores in January.

 “These are the actions we know are effective based on our experience in China,” Williams said in Sunday’s letter.
 Indeed, by late February, as Chinese officials had some success in containing the outbreak, Starbucks said it had reopened most of the shuttered stores.

-Starbucks officials were hopeful they could have the same success in North America — in part because many North American customers were already using Starbuck’s to-go and other alternatives.
+Starbucks officials were hopeful they could have the same success in North America — in part because many North American customers were already using Starbucks to-go and other alternatives.
 “I am confident we can modify operations in all stores quickly and seamlessly,” Williams said.

 How investors will react to Sunday’s move is hardly certain.
 Like most other companies, Starbucks has taken a beating since the outbreak began, with its shares losing roughly 25% of their value since Jan.
 1. On Friday, Starbucks shares followed the rest of the market and finished sharply higher at $69.92.